Case Study

 These items are sorted directly to the garment-on-hanger (GOH) to preserve quality.
 When orders are received, workers are directed by voice commands on which items to pick.
 The items are placed on a central conveyor line, delivered to a labeling area, and then loaded onto trucks.

-In this way, Varner relies on the AutoStore system for its maximum storage density and throughput while utilizing the GOH section’s conventional picking method to ensure that delicate garments reach shoppers in the best condition possible.
+In this way, Varner relies on the AutoStore system for its maximum storage density and throughput while utilizing OCS hanging conveyors as a supplement to ensure that delicate garments reach shoppers in the best condition possible.

 {{quote4}}